 SRI provides an actionable and immediate way to significantly reduce methane emissions.
 By applying AWD water management, a core practice of SRI, methane emissions can be reduced by up to 70%.

-The micronutrients then transfer to the grain resulting in approximately 40% more nutrients when compared to the same variety under conventional practices.
-Results from many projects have shown that SRI grains are usually more dense, meaning less breakage during milling.
+The micronutrients then transfer to the grain leading to approximately 40% more nutrients and denser grains compared to conventional practices.
+Tests have shown that SRI grains are usually more dense, meaning less breakage during milling.

 More women are involved in rice cultivation than in any other livelihood activity; an estimated 500 million women worldwide.